-An allowance for credit losses is not established upon initial recognition of the asset.
+An allowance for credit losses is not established upon initial recognition of the asset unless the security is determined to be a purchased credit deteriorated ("PCD") asset.
 Subsequently, differences between actual and expected cash flows and changes in expected cash flows are recognized as adjustments to the allowance for credit losses.
 Changes that cannot be reflected as adjustments to the allowance for credit losses are accounted for as prospective adjustments to yield.